chanzuckerberg/chalice-app-template/README.md

 Out of the box, Terraform and Lambda require a lot of configuration and domain knowledge to work together.
 You need to know how to package your function and its dependencies, configure its IAM role, set up event sources, configure API Gateway, set up a Terraform credentials source and state backend, and more, depending on your application.

-In this repository, we provide the tools to take care of all this in a minimalistic, well-documented, intuitive way.
+In this repository, we provide the tools to take care of all this in a minimalistic, well-documented, intuitive way, so you can focus on building your app.

 To manage the Lambda packaging, we use [Chalice](https://github.com/aws/chalice), a Python microframework developed by AWS for Lambda.
 The template in this repo builds upon the output of `chalice new-project`.